Delirium Research Catalog *Now Live*

 Click here to access the form when you are ready to begin.
 Note: some users have reported difficulty accessing the form when using Internet Explorer.
 For best results, we recommend using Chrome or Firefox.

-Look up studies in the resource browser *Coming soon*
+Look up studies in the resource browser *Available now*

 To help connect researchers with potential collaborators and study data, we have developed a web-based application (the “resource browser”) that allows users to view and search for information about studies entered by other delirium researchers.

-You will be able to search for specific information in the catalog, or sort and filter the catalog to find studies relevant to your work.
-The resource browser is currently in development but will become available in August, 2018.
+You can search for specific information in the catalog, or sort and filter the catalog to find studies relevant to your work.
+You can also download PDF abstracts of specific studies, or export excel files for multiple studies.
+The resource browser is now active.

-Please note, in order to use our resource browser, you will need a Google account.
+Please note, in order to browse the catalog, you will need to create or log in to your free deliriumnetwork.org account.